 Darren has a particular interest in teams and team sports and how people come together to be better than the sum of their parts.
 Through cricket, he has seen and experienced how a wide variety of teams, with people differing in age and culture, organise themselves for success.
 Darren is aware that the theatre of competition and performance is not always pretty and that we have opportunities to bring the best or worst out of ourselves and those around us.
 However, he is working to understand the appropriate structure and mental practices that transform high-performance teamwork into a fulfilling and rewarding experience.

-Darren has a deep curiosity and passion to understand performance psychology and how it is applied under different competitive settings.
+Darren has a deep curiosity and passion to understand performance psychology and how it is applied in different competitive settings.
 Like other competitors, he is continually looking to improve himself and understands that the development of mental skills benefits both his performance and life.
 He is looking forward to contributing to the body of work that Condor Performance provides and joining the team in January 2022.

 If you’d like to be emailed detailed information on how you could start working with Darren then please complete one of these actions and include your preference to work with “Darren Godwin“: Send an email to email@example.com or complete the Contact Us form by clicking here or fill in one of our Mental Toughness Questionnaires from here.